noalorette/petprep/README.rst

 .. note::

    *PETPrep* performs minimal preprocessing.
-   Here we define 'minimal preprocessing'  as motion correction, field unwarping, normalization, bias field correction, and brain extraction.
+   Here we define 'minimal preprocessing'  as motion correction, generation of PET reference image, normalization, and brain mask extraction.
    See the `workflows section of our documentation
    <https://petprep.readthedocs.io/en/latest/workflows.html>`__ for more details.
-   The documentation also describes available *segmentation workflows* and how to enable them with the ``--seg`` command-line option.

-The *PETPrep* pipeline uses a combination of tools from well-known software packages, including FSL_, ANTs_, FreeSurfer_ and AFNI_.
+The *PETPrep* pipeline uses a combination of tools from well-known software packages, including FSL_, ANTs_, FreeSurfer_, AFNI_, PETSurfer_ and PETPVC_.
 This pipeline was designed to provide the best software implementation for each state of preprocessing, and will be updated as newer and better neuroimaging software become available.